 Court Records are public records.
 They include a court case file that contains a docket sheet and all of the filings and documents filed in your case.
 You are able to access the court records online, or at the Clark County Clerk of Court in the county where the case was filed.

 Every state maintains a record of people’s criminal background.
 These online databases are connected and you can track criminal backgrounds from another state.
 You can go to the Clark County Courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay for a more comprehensive search.

 - Driving Under the Influence (DUI).